gollgot/Meteor-Destroy-Vox/README.md

 A big word will display under your player.
 Every 2 secondes a meteor will appear with a **random** translate word, you have to shoot **only the translate word which match with the big word** to win 50 points.
 If you shoot the bad translate word or if your player touch a meteor, you loose 25 points and one life.
 When you shoot a good meteor, the meteor velocity increase.
 You have 3 lives displayed at the top left corner and the score at the top right.

 ## How to install the game
+If you just want to install the game on your mobile phone, follow [this link](https://github.com/gollgot/Meteor-Destroy-Vox/releases) and you can download the last version of the MeteorDestroy.apk.

+Put this .apk in your mobile phone and run it.

 ### Problem to run the app
 If you have problems to run the app on your phone, follow [this link](https://github.com/gollgot/Meteor-Destroy-Vox/wiki/Getting-Started#possible-problems), maybe you will have a response.